yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/teams-and-roles.md

 ## The dynamics of roles

 Defining clear roles and permissions strengthens the security of your operations.
 Each team member works within a specific scope, reducing the risk of accidental errors or unauthorized access.
-With Yuno's Team and roles management, your team can stay focused and productive.
 Roles give individuals the access they need to do their jobs efficiently, while keeping workflows organized and secure.

 There are two types of roles in Yuno: